rflugum/10K-MDA-Section/README.md

 This is the sas dataset that includes the final output of Managment Discussion and Analysis tone of each financial statement.
 If you would not like to understand the attached programs and would just like the resulting output, use this dataset.
 Also, please note that some filings have multiple possible MD&A sections - please evaluate the data carefully and make sure that each filing has only one tone measurement.

 ## MDA Data Construction.sas
-This is a sas program that constructs the MDA_Tone sas dataset.
-It uses the SampleData.txt output from running the MDA Cleaner and Tone Calculator.py program.
+This is a sas program that constructs MDA_Tone.csv.
+The program uses the SampleData.txt output from running the MDA Cleaner and Tone Calculator.py program.
 Note that you must convert SampleData.txt to an excel document before using this program because I import data via excel into the sas program.

 ## MDA Extractor.py
 This is the python program that extracts the possible Management Discussion and Analysis (MD&A) section/s from 10K financial statements.
 The input file for this program is downloadlist.txt.
 In order to identify possible MD&A sections, we search for combinations of "Item 7.
 Managements Discussion and Analysis" that include: